-A total of 1,060 students were named to the Dean’s List at Fairmont State University after completing the fall 2012 semester.
+A total of 1,125 students have been named to the Dean’s List at Fairmont State University after completing the fall 2013 semester.

-The Office of International Student Services will host a Welcome Reception for International Students attending Fairmont State University and Pierpont Community & Technical College on Thursday, Jan.
-17.
+The Office of International Student Services of Fairmont State University will host a Welcome Reception for International Students on Thursday, Jan 16.

 The event will take place from 12:30 to 1:30 p.m. in the Falcon Center third floor conference rooms.
 Admission is free and open to the public.
 Refreshments will be provided.

 A team of Fairmont State University students traveled to Washington, D.C., in December 2013 to present their tourism research as part of the 2013 ARC Appalachian Teaching Project.
 Their project focused on “Coal and Its Story: Development of a 21st Century Coal Community.”

 The project explored whether the identification and promotion of North Central West Virginia Coal Heritage sites could provide economic stimulus within communities of North Central West Virginia by utilizing 21st century technologies to accent heritage tourism.

 “Coalesence,” an exhibition of ceramic sculptural forms by Frederick Bartolovic and Michelle Strader, will be on display at Fairmont State University in January and February.

 The exhibit will be open from Tuesday, Jan.
 21, through Friday, Feb.
 28, in the James David Brooks Gallery, located on the fourth floor of Wallman Hall.
 Gallery hours are Mondays through Fridays from 10 a.m. to 3 p.m.
 Admission is free and open to the public.
 The Department of Art will host a public reception from noon to 1:30 p.m.
 Tuesday, Jan.
 28. For more information, call (304) 367-4219.